calidadgithub/botdiscord/README.md

 ### Commands

-Commands are prefixed with a " "
+Commands arent prefixed with anything just write the commands.
 For a list of commands in discord the **help** command can be used.